- Why should we teach speaking skills in the classroom?

 One way to tackle this problem is to find the root of the problem and start from there.
 If the problem is cultural, that is in your culture it is unusual for students to talk out loud in class, or if students feel really shy about talking in front of other students then one way to go about breaking this cultural barrier is to create and establish your own classroom culture where speaking out loud in English is the norm.
 One way to do this is to distinguish your classroom from other classrooms in your school by arranging the classroom desks differently, in groups instead of lines etc. or by decorating the walls in English language and culture posters.
 From day one teach your students classroom language and keep on teaching it and encourage your students to ask for things and to ask questions in English.
 Giving positive feedback also helps to encourage and relax shy students to speak more.
 Another way to get students motivated to speak more is to allocate a percentage of their final grade to speaking skills and let the students know they are being assessed continually on their speaking practice in class throughout the term.

 A completely different reason for student silence may simply be that the class activities are boring or are pitched at the wrong level.
 Very often our interesting communicative speaking activities are not quite as interesting or as communicative as we think they are and all the students are really required to do is answer 'yes' or 'no' which they do quickly and then just sit in silence or worse talking noisily in their L1.
 So maybe you need to take a closer look at the type of speaking activities you are using and see if they really capture student interest and create a real need for communication.
-(Why not try out some of the speaking activities on this web site).

 Another way to encourage your students to speak in English is simply to speak in English yourself as much as possible in class.
 If you are shy about speaking in English, how can you expect your students to overcome their fears about speaking English?
 Don't worry if you are not completely fluent or don't have that elusive perfect native accent, as Swain (1985) wrote "We learn to speak by speaking" and that goes for teachers as well as students.
 The more you practise the more you will improve your own oral skills as well as help your students improve theirs.